-We consider a distributed system consisting of a master processor that assigns, over the Internet, a computational task to a set of n workers to compute and return the result.
+We consider a distributed system consisting of a master processor that assigns, over the Internet, a computational task to a set of n workers to compute and return the task result.
 The master, based on the received replies, must decide on the value it believes is the correct outcome of the task.
-The tasks considered in this work are assumed to have a unique solution; although such limitation reduces the scope of application of the presented mechanisms [56], there are plenty of computations where the correct solution is unique: e.g., any mathematical function.
+The tasks considered in this work are assumed to have a unique solution; although such limitation reduces the scope of application of the presented mechanisms [54], there are plenty of computations where the correct solution is unique: e.g., any mathematical function.

 Each of the n workers has one of the following types, rational, malicious, or altruistic.
-The type of any worker wis known only by w.
-That is, neither the master nor the other workers know the type of worker w.
-Furthermore, the number of workers of each type is unknown to everyone.
-With respect to the worker types, the only knowledge available is a probability distribution over those types.
-Specifically, it is known that each worker is independently of one of the three types with probabilities $p{\rho}, p{\mu}, p{\alpha}$, respectively, where $p{\rho} + p{\mu} + p{\alpha} = 1$.
-The knowledge of the distribution over types could be obtained, for example, statistically from existing master-worker applications.
-If such information is inaccurate it is enough to overestimate p{μ} and underestimate p{α} (as we do in Section 4.3.1 from SETI-like systems [16], [19]) to achieve correctness, although at a bigger expense.
-Malicious workers always cheat and altruistic workers are always honest, independently of how such behavior impacts their utilities.
-In the context of this paper, being honest means to compute and return the correct result, and cheating means returning some incorrect value.
+The exact number of workers of each type is unknown.
+However, it is known that each worker is independently of one of the three types with probabilities p{ρ} , p{μ} , p{α} , respectively, where $p{\rho} + p{\mu} + p{\alpha} = 1$.
+Malicious and altruistic workers always cheat and are honest, respectively, independently of how such a behavior impacts their utilities.
+In the context of this paper, being honest means truthfully compute and return the correct task result, and cheating means returning some incorrect value.
 On the other hand, rational workers are assumed to be selfish in a game-theoretic sense, that is, their aim is to maximize their benefit (utility) under the assumption that other workers do the same.
-So, a rational worker decides to be honest, cheat or not reply to the master (workers may choose not to reply) depending on which strategy maximizes its utility.
-As a result, each rational worker cheats with probability $p{\mathcal{C}}$, it is honest with probability $p{\mathcal{H}}$, and does not reply with probability p_N , such that $p_C + p_H + p_N = 1$.
-It is assumed that if a worker decides not to reply, then it does not perform the task.
+So, a rational worker decides to be honest, cheat or not reply to the master (workers can abstain and choose not to reply) depending on which strategy maximizes its utility.
+As a result, each rational worker cheats with probability $p{\mathcal{C}}$, it is honest with probability $p{\mathcal{H}}$, and does not reply with probability $p{\mathcal{N}}$, such that $p{\mathcal{C}} + p{\mathcal{H}} + p{\mathcal{N}} = 1$.
+It is understood that if a worker decides not to reply, then it does not perform the task.

-The above model implies that all rational workers share the same probability distribution over the possible strategies (cheat, be honest, abstain), i.e., all rational workers are of the same type.
-Otherwise, in order to model the individuality of the non-monetary part of each rational worker's benefit/penalty, the distribution over types could be generalized to different types of rational workers instead of one.
+In order to model the individuality of the non-monetary part of each rational worker benefit/penalty, the distribution over types could be generalized to different types of rational workers instead of one.
 More precisely, define a probability distribution over each possible combination of payoffs in \mathbb{R}^4 , restricting signs appropriately, so that each rational worker draws independently its strategic normal form from this distribution.
 However, the analysis presented here would be the same but using expected payoffs, the expectation taken over such distribution.
-Thus, for the sake of clarity and without loss of generality, we assume that the strategic normal form is unique for all players.
+Thus, for the sake of clarity and without loss of generality, we assume that the strategic normal form is unique for all players, i.e., all rational workers are of the same type.

-2.2 Communication Unreliability
+2.2 Network Unreliability

-The communication network is considered to be unreliable, and workers could be unavailable.
-These are very realistic assumptions for Internet-based master-worker computations as suggested, for example, by the work of Heien at al. [31].
+The communication network is considered to be unreliable, and workers could be unavailable, which are very realistic assumptions for Internet-based master-worker computations, as suggested, for example, by the work of Heien at al. [30].
 We model this shortcoming by assuming that the communication with each worker fails stochastically and independently of other workers.